-You can enrich your problem and stakeholder analysis and your planning processes as a whole by taking a closer analysis at the environment your CSO operates in.
+analysis and your planning taking a closer analysis at the environment your CSO operates in.

-The Enabling Environment Analysis from the Open Forum Advocacy Toolkit is an excellent tool for doing this!
+The Enabling Environment for doing this!

 Write here the problem you placed at the trunk of your problem-tree: Did we leave out any causes or consequences that relate to any the principles?
 Are there other stakeholders we should include in order to implement this principles What other strengths or assets does our CSO have to improve the implementation of this principle?

 HUMAN RIGHTS AND SOCIAL JUSTICE

 GENDER EQUITY AND EQUALITY

 PEOPLE'S EMPOWERMENT, DEMOCRATIC OWNERSHIP AND PARTICIPATION

 ENVIRONMENTAL SUSTAINABILITY

 EQUITABLE PARTNERSHIPS AND SOLIDARITY

 TRANSPARENCY AND ACCOUNTABILITY

 KNOWLEDGE SHARING AND MUTUAL LEARNING

 POSITIVE SUSTAINABLE CHANGE